simednba/NLP_project1/README.md

 where ![equation](https://latex.codecogs.com/gif.latex?%5Cmathbf%7Bw%7D_%7Bt%7D%2C%20%5Cmathbf%7Bc%7D_%7Bt%7D) are the ![equation](https://latex.codecogs.com/gif.latex?%24t%5E%7B%5Ctext%20%7Bth%20%7D%7D%24) column of W and the ![equation](https://latex.codecogs.com/gif.latex?%24t%5E%7B%5Ctext%20%7Bth%20%7D%7D%24) row of C.

-t: target word
-p: positive (context) word
-n: negative word
+where t, c, p, n are used to denote a target word, a word in the target word's context, a positive sample (word belongs to the context) and a negative sample (word do not belong to the context) respectively.

 The positive words (context words) are denoted by the ‘+’, and the negatives ones by the ‘-’.
 The higher the result of the dot product between two words vectors, the more similar they are to each other.
 Hence, the target word and i is, the more similar or closer the two vectors are together.
 The use of the logistic function transforms this dot product into a probability.
 Hence for positive words the goal is to maximise this 1/1+exp(−wtTcp) so having a large dot product between wtTcpand this is done by minimising the negative log of this .